mkohlhaas/Haskell-in-Depth/notes.md

       putStrLn str
     ```

+- Page 180:
+  - `IO` must be the base monad if we need its functionality.
+There is no monad transformer to add `IO` functionality.
+    ```haskell
+    newtype MyApp logEntry state a = MyApp {runApp ∷ ReaderT AppEnv (WriterT [logEntry] (StateT state IO)) a}
+    ```

 - Page 184
   - `liftIO` lifts result `a` in `IO` into the current monad.
   - "`liftIO` lifts a computation from the `IO` monad."
 (From official documentation.)
+  - `liftIO` runs an IO action in any monad stack based on the IO monad.
+This function works no matter the depth of a monad stack!
     ```haskell
     traverseDirectoryWith ∷ MyApp le s () → MyApp le s ()
     traverseDirectoryWith app = do